orbitalchicken/Roadmap/Postponed.md

 --------
 	accessibility:
-		Screen reader did not appear to do anything, even after installing orca. on screen keyboard is close to unusable, redesign needed.
+		Screen reader did not appear to do anything, even after installing orca.
-		Onscreen keyboard activates when clicking the menu on the panel because text entry is focused... if onboard is used, entry should not focus when showing the menu

 	hidpi and display settings:
 		screensaver is all messed up